jainnielyn/100-days-of-code/r2-log.md

 I can't quite focus as my brain is still trying to figure out how to place the play button.
 NOW I have it onscreen atleast, but it looks bad as it's another different square.
 It should just be floating on top of (overlay?) to the block of list item.

 ### R1D5
+Hello RelativeLayout!
+I was able to get the play icon how I want it.
+I briefly thought of using RelativeLayout yesterday, but maybe there was another way without nesting another layout.

 ### R1D6
 ### R1D7
 ### R1D8